timescale/docs/timescaledb/getting-started/index.md

 data retention, and compression.

-The data you ingest and use for this tutorial is real-time stock trading data from the company [Twelve Data][twelve-data].
+The data you ingest and use for this tutorial is real-time stock trading data provided by [Twelve Data][twelve-data].
 The dataset consists of two tables, one with second-by-second stock-trade data for the top 100 most-traded symbols, and the other containing company information which maps to the symbols.